jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 Image credit: <a href="https://oculus.com">Oculus Quest</a>
 </figcaption>

 Virtual reality is incredibly immersive and a blast to play with.
 The Oculus Quest 2 has made it more accessible than ever before.
 Of course, the moment I put it on, I immediately wanted to make my own games and got started with Unity[^unity].
-Best practices for setting up your environment and building a game have changed frequently enough that it be hard to find current tutorials and examples without getting confused.
+Best practices for setting up your environment and building a game have changed frequently enough that it can be hard to find current tutorials and examples without getting confused.

 [^unity]: Unity is a game engine that makes it easier to build a fully functioning game (including physics, collisions, rendering, and much more) that works on multiple platforms.
 There are many freely available game engines but the most popular are Unity and Unreal Engine.
-[Lots](https://gametorrahod.com/objectively-comparing-unity-and-unreal-engine/) of [articles](https://developer.oculus.com/documentation/quest/latest/concepts/book-intro/?locale=en_US) on Unity versus Unreal Engine versus building your own engine entirely from scratch using Oculus Native support.
+There are [lots](https://gametorrahod.com/objectively-comparing-unity-and-unreal-engine/) of [articles](https://developer.oculus.com/documentation/quest/latest/concepts/book-intro/?locale=en_US) on Unity versus Unreal Engine versus building your own engine entirely from scratch using Oculus Native support.
 For me, my goal was to get something running as quickly as possible.
 Harder decisions later.

 ### Mac versus Windows